Cost Plus Contracts: Everything You Need to Know

 - It is possible the contractor could be denied in recovering associated costs if negligence or other relevant error related to the job is attributed to the contractor.

 - For a job with many hidden or unknown issues, the contractor does not need to "pad" the price to cover the costs with a cost-plus-a-percentage contract.

 - Even with incomplete plans, a job can be started immediately.

 - You pay only for the work that is completed at a set or known rate.

 - A contractor has little to no incentive to keep project costs down.

 - The owner assumes all the risk of cost overruns.

 - You must have a high level of trust in the contractor.

 If you need help with cost-plus contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.